Updated: 03/31/19 | March 31st, 2019

 Pauline Frommer, daughter of guidebook legend Arthur Frommer, sits down with us to talk about the family business, her own line of guidebooks, budget travel tips, and her worst travel experience ever.

-Nomadic Matt: Many kids choice the opposite of their parent’s interest but embraced your father’s love of travel.
+Nomadic Matt: Many kids choose the opposite of their parents’ interest — but you embraced your father’s love of travel.
 Is there one moment in your life where you thought travel is all you wanted to do?

 Pauline Frommer: I’m not sure it’s true that children usually go in the opposite direction of their parents.
 I’m probably in the majority following in my parents’ footsteps.
 I started traveling with them when I was 4 months old, and have spent several months a year on the road ever since, so this nomadic lifestyle seems very normal to me.